7.2 Infection Control & Standard Precautions

 - Alcohol-based hand rub is preferred for routine hygiene, but soap and water are mandatory after caring for patients with Clostridioides difficile (C. diff) or norovirus because alcohol does not kill those spores.

-- Don PPE in the order gown, mask, eye protection, gloves; doff in the order gloves, eye protection, gown, mask to avoid self-contamination.
+- Don PPE in the order gown, mask/respirator, eye protection, gloves; doff in the order gloves, eye protection, gown, mask to avoid self-contamination.

 - Airborne precautions for tuberculosis (TB), measles, and varicella require an N95 respirator and a negative-pressure private room; droplet precautions require a surgical mask within about 3 to 6 feet.

-- After a bloodborne pathogen exposure, wash the site immediately, report it, and seek post-exposure evaluation without delay.
+- After a bloodborne pathogen exposure, wash the site immediately, report it, and seek post-exposure evaluation without delay under the OSHA Bloodborne Pathogens Standard.

 Standard Precautions: The Baseline for Everyone

-Core components: hand hygiene, gloves and other personal protective equipment (PPE) when exposure is possible, safe injection and sharps practices, respiratory hygiene, and proper handling of contaminated equipment and linens.
+Core components: hand hygiene, gloves and other personal protective equipment (PPE) when exposure is possible, safe injection and sharps practices, respiratory hygiene/cough etiquette, and proper handling of contaminated equipment and linens.

-- Alcohol-based hand rub is the preferred method for routine hand hygiene when hands are not visibly soiled — it is faster and more effective against most organisms.
+- Alcohol-based hand rub is preferred for routine hygiene when hands are not visibly soiled — it is faster and more effective against most bacteria and enveloped viruses.
+Apply enough to wet all surfaces and rub until dry (about 20 seconds).

-- Soap and water are mandatory when hands are visibly soiled and after caring for patients with Clostridioides difficile (C. diff) or norovirus.
-These pathogens form spores that alcohol does not kill; mechanical washing is required to physically remove them.
+- Soap and water (40–60 seconds) are mandatory when hands are visibly soiled and after caring for patients with Clostridioides difficile (C. diff) or norovirus.
+These pathogens form spores or are non-enveloped; alcohol does not kill them, so mechanical washing is required to physically remove them.

 Transmission-Based Precautions